Pitching investors, Boeing projects short-term pain, then stability

-Boeing on Wednesday lowered Wall Street expectations on jet deliveries and the cash Boeing will generate in the next couple of years while offering hope of a full recovery three to four years from now.
+Boeing on Wednesday lowered Wall Street expectations on jet deliveries and the cash Boeing will generate in the next couple of years while offering hope of a full recovery in three to four years.

-In an attempt to steady the expectations of Wall Street, Boeing CEO Dave Calhoun on Wednesday projected that recovery from the company’s current challenges won’t come until 2025 or 2026 — and that only then Boeing will generate a long-promised gusher of cash that has been slow in materializing.
+In an attempt to steady the expectations of Wall Street, Boeing CEO Dave Calhoun on Wednesday projected that recovery from the company’s challenges won’t come until 2025 or 2026 — and that only then Boeing will generate a long-promised gusher of cash that has been slow in materializing.

-And Calhoun said Boeing will not deliver its next all-new commercial jet until the middle of the 2030s, implying that no such plane will be launched until late this decade.
+And Calhoun said Boeing will not deliver its next new commercial jet until the middle of the 2030s, implying that no such plane will be launched until late this decade.
 Anything sooner, he said, is “not going to happen.”

 Calhoun delivered an energetic and emotional presentation before an audience of analysts and investors gathered Wednesday for an Investor Day conference at Boeing’s jet delivery center in Seattle.

-He recounted the existential threats the company has had to overcome in the past three years: the impact of the two deadly 737 MAX crashes and the extended grounding of that airplane; the collapse of air travel with the worldwide COVID pandemic; and the long halt to 787 Dreamliner deliveries over quality defects.
+He recounted the “existential” threats the company has had to overcome in the past three years: the impact of the two deadly 737 MAX crashes and the extended grounding of that airplane; the collapse of air travel with the worldwide COVID pandemic; and the long halt to 787 Dreamliner deliveries over quality defects.

-“I feel like we’ve mitigated these existential moments we’ve had to face,” calhoun said
+“I feel like we’ve mitigated these existential moments we’ve had to face,” Calhoun said.

-Calhoun said that when Boeing acheives production stability “sometime in 2025 or 2026,” at that time free cash flow — the cash left after paying operating costs and expenditure on equipment — will reach about $10 billion per year.
+When Boeing finally achieves production stability “sometime in 2025 or 2026,” Calhoun said free cash flow — the cash left after paying operating costs and expenditure on equipment — will then reach about $10 billion per year.

 “While that goal of ‘$10 billion and stable’ isn’t all that sexy, it feels good to us,” Calhoun said in closing.
 “That’s exactly where we want to be … And it’ll be amazing.”